-(Section scheduled to be repealed on December 31, 2023) Sec.
+(Text of Section after amendment by P.A.
+103-693) (Section scheduled to be repealed on December 31, 2025) Sec.
 15.4.
 Emergency Telephone System Board; powers.

 (a) Except as provided in subsection (e) of this Section, the corporate authorities of any county or municipality may establish an Emergency Telephone System Board.